-"Walter C. Erdman, a son of Otto and Emma (Voight) Erdman, was born on December 2, 1911 at Willow City, ND.
+"Walter C. Erdman, a son of Otto and Emma (Voight) Erdman, was born December 2, 1911, at Willow City, ND.
 He was reared and educated in the Willow Creek community.
-On April 12, 1936 he was married to Ruth Siebert at Minot, ND.
+On April 12, 1936, he was married to Ruth Siebert at Minot, ND.
 That same year, they purchased a farm near Willow City.
 In 1962, they moved into Bottineau, and Walter continued to farm with his son, Kenneth.
-Walter worked as a Federal Crop Insurance Representative for Bottineau and McHenry counties from 1962-1969.
-In 1973 he was elected as Senator to the North Dakota State Legislature.
+Walter worked as a Federal Crop Insurance Representative for Bottineau and McHenry counties from 1962 to 1969.
+In 1973, he was elected as senator to the North Dakota State Legislature.
 He served as senator for 10 years and as representative for two years.
 They moved to Grand Forks in 1989, and Ruth passed away in 1993.
 Walter moved into the Valley Memorial Nursing Home at Grand Forks in 2001, and had resided there since.
 Walter passed away September 25, 2004.

 He is survived by two daughters, Karen and her husband, David Johnson of Carbondale, IL; and Kathleen and her husband, Bill Harris of Vail, CO; six grandchildren; four great-grandchildren; two sisters, Nora Gregoire and Ines Murray, both of Grand Forks.
 He was preceded in death by his wife; son Kenneth; and one brother, Lawrence.